flammie/omorfi/docs/Finnish-morphosyntax.markdown

 *sininen* (blue N/A), *kulta* (gold N), *kultainen* (golden A).
 To recognise adjectives, ...

+## Adjectives don't have possessives

+Some grammars have taken the stance that adjectives do not have possessive suffixes, but this is not totally accurate.
+Using possessive suffixes with adjectives can for example happen in the following ellipsis construction:
+*minun keltainen kukkani ja hänen punaisensa*.
+This construction works with all adjectives, not just those that are potentially conversible to nouns (see above).
+Furthermore, an adjective with a possessive suffix does not sound ungrammatical to average speaker so recognising them in a descriptive analyser is a good thing.

 ## Proper noun as noun too?

 There are also groups of proper nouns that systematically double as nouns.
 Most